Happy birthday Gary

 International beginnings and ends

 2019 – Simon Mignolet won his first cap for Belgium since joining Club Brugge in their 6-1 European Championships qualifying thumping of Cyprus in Brussels, with ex-red Christian Benteke bagging a brace.
 Gini Wijnaldum netted a hat-trick while captaining his country for the first time as the Netherlands beat Estonia 5-0 in another qualifier in Amsterdam, while ex-red Philippe Coutinho scored in Brazil’s 3-0 win over South Korea in Abu Dhabi.
-Alisson Becker, Rhian Brewster, Fabinho, Roberto Firmino, Divock Origi, Harry Wilson and ex-reds Joe Allen, Emre Can, Steve Clarke, Péter Gulácsi all also represented their countries that day.
+Emre Can played for Germany for the last time while with Juventus, in their 6-1 trouncing of Northern Ireland in a qualifier in Frankfurt.
+Alisson Becker, Rhian Brewster, Fabinho, Roberto Firmino, Divock Origi, Harry Wilson and ex-reds Joe Allen, Steve Clarke, Péter Gulácsi all also represented their countries that day.

 2009 – Future red Emre Can played for Germany Under-16’s in their 4-1 win in Turkey.